somayaRajhi/capstone2020/docs/result.md

 ### Errors connections:

 ######1-  500 Internal Server Error:
-it happend when the client try conecte to the server but the srever cannot process the request for an unknown reason.
+It occurs when the client try connect to the server but the srever cannot process the request for an unknown reason.

 ```